 CALGreen Compliance states that if your project includes more than $200,000 in new construction, you must comply with CALGreen.
 Its purpose is to promote building and design concepts that reduce negative environmental impacts and encourage sustainable construction projects.
 They look at the materials used, environmental systems, air quality controls, drainage systems, and more.

-The County of Los Angeles Public Health Department makes sure your restaurant complies with state and local health codes and standards.
+The County of Los Angeles Public Health Department makes sure your Los Angeles restaurant complies with state and local health codes and standards.

 Like the LADBS, they’ll also perform a site plan check before construction, reviewing your plans for things like: